javi-desp/turtlebot_human_tracking/README.md

 # turtlebot_human_tracking
-package for turtlebot3 that implements human detection and a tracking.
+A ROS package for turtlebot3 that implements human detection and a tracking.

-This package implements asaasdadasdsadasdadasda asdasd as dd sa d asdas

 ## Step 1: ssasassaas